manishvenu/Apostle_Islands_Ice_Cover_Model_Development/README.md

 ### Installation

 1. [Clone the Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository): Begin by cloning this repository to your local machine.
 You can do this by clicking on the green "Code" button in the repo and following the steps there.
-If you have ssh, it'll look like this:
+With ssh access, it'll look like this:
 ```
    git clone git@github.com:manishrv123/Apostle_Islands_Ice_Cover_Model_Development.git
 ```